tranha02/iris/docs/Design.md

 Encrypting and signing the messages provides confidentiality and integrity of the opinions.
 Every peer knows who the original requester was and cannot tamper with the forwarding request.
 Also, no intermediate peer can see into the opinions that are not addressed to him.
 This allows peers to respond with confidential data because nobody except the original requester can see the data.
 Also, every opinion is digitally signed by opinion’s author and that is why the original requester knows who provided the opinions.

 The only potential attacks done by adversarial peers using this protocol are based on lying to mislead the peer that requested the information.
 However, this is not an issue for Iris, but for the Fides trust model, and it is addressed in that work.

+# Benefits of Joining the Iris P2P Network

+Joining the Iris P2P network provides organizations and individuals with a state-of-the-art platform for securely sharing and leveraging threat intelligence in a fully decentralized manner.
+The design of Iris prioritizes privacy, scalability, and reliability, making it an indispensable tool for any security-focused entity.
+Here are some of the key reasons why joining Iris offers unparalleled advantages:

+## 1. **Decentralized Threat Intelligence Sharing**
+Iris enables direct peer-to-peer communication without reliance on a central authority.
+By participating, members can contribute to and benefit from a collective knowledge base of Indicators of Compromise (IoCs), threat intelligence files, and opinions on suspicious activities.
+This distributed approach not only enhances resilience against central points of failure but also democratizes access to critical cybersecurity data.

+## 2. **Enhanced Privacy and Data Security**
+Confidentiality, integrity, and access control are core principles of Iris.
+The system ensures that sensitive data, including alerts and shared files, is only accessible to authorized peers or trusted organizations.
+With cryptographic measures such as encrypted communication and digital signatures, Iris protects against unauthorized access, eavesdropping, and data tampering, making it suitable for sensitive use cases in finance, healthcare, and critical infrastructure.

+## 3. **Trusted Collaboration Through Organisations**
+Iris introduces the concept of *Organisations*, cryptographically verified groups of trusted peers.
+Organisations allow members to share threat intelligence within a secure and controlled environment, reducing the risk of adversarial interference.
+This structure reflects real-world security practices, where collaboration is often confined to trusted circles, such as companies, industry groups, or alliances.

+## 4. **Customizable and Adaptive Trust Model**
+Through integration with the Fides trust model, Iris offers a dynamic and adaptive trust evaluation mechanism.
+Participants can rely on *service trust* scores to determine which peers to interact with, prioritizing more reliable sources and reducing exposure to potentially malicious actors.
+This robust trust framework empowers users to make informed decisions about data sharing and collaboration.

+## 5. **Efficient and Secure File Sharing**
+The File Sharing Protocol in Iris enables the distribution of threat intelligence files across the network in a resource-efficient and secure manner.
+By separating file metadata from the content, peers can decide which files to download based on their relevance.
+Access control mechanisms ensure that only authorized peers can retrieve sensitive files, while the use of severity levels optimizes network resources for different types of intelligence.

+## 6. **Collaborative Decision-Making**
+The Network Opinion Protocol allows peers to query others for opinions on suspicious IoCs.
+This collaborative feature empowers participants to validate their findings or enhance their detection capabilities with insights from a diverse network.
+The protocol is designed with strong confidentiality safeguards, ensuring that sensitive inquiries and responses remain private.

+## 7. **Resilience Against Common P2P Challenges**
+Iris addresses common vulnerabilities in P2P networks, such as sybil attacks, data poisoning, and routing manipulation, by combining cryptographic safeguards with innovative design choices like shared key spaces and trust-based peer selection.
+These measures make Iris a robust and secure platform for distributed cybersecurity operations.

+## 8. **Real-Time Alerts and Rapid Response**
+With the Alert Protocol, members can swiftly disseminate critical IoCs to their trusted peers, enabling a proactive defense against emerging threats.
+The epidemic-style spreading algorithm ensures timely delivery of high-priority alerts while maintaining confidentiality within trusted groups.

+## 9. **Integration and Compatibility**
+Iris is seamlessly integrated with Slips, a modular Intrusion Detection System (IDS).
+Organizations using Slips can leverage Iris for direct peer-to-peer communication, enhanced threat intelligence sharing, and secure collaboration.
+The modular architecture ensures compatibility with other systems and scalability for future expansions.

+## 10. **Contribution to a Global Security Ecosystem**
+By joining Iris, participants become part of a global network of cybersecurity professionals and organizations.
+This collaborative ecosystem not only strengthens individual defenses but also contributes to collective intelligence, advancing the field of cybersecurity as a whole.

+In summary, the Iris P2P network empowers participants with cutting-edge tools for secure collaboration, privacy-preserving intelligence sharing, and robust threat detection.
+Joining Iris ensures access to a trusted, decentralized community that prioritizes security, efficiency, and adaptability, making it an ideal choice for forward-thinking organizations and individuals.